mtngrown/mtngrown.github.io/source/pb/balance.html.markdown

 So how is an equal chance of winning determined?

-It stands to reason that changing either the order of battle or the victory conditions will change the balance of the situation.
+It stands to reason that changing either the order of battle (OOB) or the victory conditions will change the balance of the situation.
 In some cases, increasing or decreasing the number of turns may also affect the victory conditions.